TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Enter the printed token in the token input window on the browser, and you can log in as a user that has been granted the cluster admin privileges.

 <a id="persistent-volume"></a>

 ## Persistent Volume { #persistent-volume }
 Persistent Volume or PV is a Kubernetes resource representing physical storage volume.
 One PV is attached to one NHN Cloud Block Storage.
 For more details, see [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 Persistent Volume Claims, or PVC is required to attach PV to pods.
 PVC defines necessary volume requirements, including volume and read/write modes.

-With PV and PVC, user can define the attributes of a volume of choice, while the system seperates the use of resources from management by assigning volume resources for each user requirement.
+With PV and PVC, users can define the attributes of a volume of choice, while the system separates the use of resources from management by assigning volume resources for each user requirement.

 <a id="pv-lifecycle"></a>

 ### Life Cycle of PV/PVC { #pv-lifecycle }
 PV and PVC support the four-phase life cycle.